Substance Use

 What Increases the Risk of a Fentanyl Overdose?

 One of the most significant dangers of fentanyl is that it is often added to illicit drugs such as heroin and methamphetamine without the user’s knowledge.
-Black market suppliers do this because it takes very little fentanyl to produce a high, which makes it cheaper than other options.
-This also makes it more likely for users to overdose, as they may accidentally take a stronger opioid than intended.
+(12) Black market suppliers do this because it takes very little fentanyl to produce a high.
+This makes it cheaper than other options.

 Why Does a Fentanyl Overdose Occur?

-The main reason people overdose on fentanyl is that it only takes a small amount of fentanyl to cause an overdose.
+Additionally, the high potency of fentanyl compared to other opioids means that even a small amount can lead to overdose.
 Fentanyl is an incredibly dangerous drug that can kill even first-time users.

 How to Tell If Someone Is on Fentanyl?